hydrodynamicstability/statquotes/README.md

 - "If your experiment needs statistics, you ought to have done a better experiment."

   - Lord Ernest Rutherford, 1908 Nobel Laureate in Chemistry

+## Data description

+- "Good statistical description is demanding and challenging work: it requires sound conceptualization, and demands insightfully organizing the data, and effectively communicating the results; not one of those tasks is easy.
+To mistakenly treat description as ‘routine’ is almost surely to botch the job."

+  - Lincoln E. Moses (1992)

+  - The reasoning of statistical inference.
+In *Perspectives on Contemporary Statistics*, ed. by D. C. Hoaglin and D. S. Moore.
+Mathematical Association of America, pp. 107–122

+- "If one technique of data analysis were to be exalted above all others for its ability to be revealing to the mind in connection with each of many different models, there is little doubt which one would be chosen.
+The simple graph has brought more information to the data analyst's mind than any other device.
+It specializes in providing indications of expected phenomena.
+So long as we have to deal with the relation of a single response to a single stimulus, we can express almost everything qualitative, and much that is quantitative, by a graph.
+We may have to plot the differences between observed response and a function of the stimulus against another function of stimulus; we may have to re-express the response, but the meat of the matter can usually be set out in a graph."

+  - John W. Tukey (1962)

+  - The future of data analysis.  *Annals of Mathematical Statistics*, 33:  1-67.

 ## Exploratory and confirmatory